pkro/Java-Masterclass/readme.md

       byte x = (byte) (6/2); // default data type is integer so 6/2 gets interpreted as an int by the compiler; as byte range is smaller than int, it needs to be explicitely cast

-## OperatorsExpressions, Statements, Code blocks
+## Section 4 OperatorsExpressions, Statements, Code blocks
 - use camel case, even for abreviations (correct: XmlHttpRequest, incorrect: XMLHTTPRequest)
 - methods and variables start with lowercase, classes with uppercase